Friday, 9 May 2014

 It is true that dualists, pluralists, physicalists and the like do assume the duality of subject and object, and say that there is an objective or other subjective reality, or non-being, beyond the All-Encompassing Awareness.
 But of course, to postulate such a reality, they have to imagine /visualise it.
 So they have still not gone beyond their awareness

 Of course, solipsism is absurd too, but only because solipsism makes the mistake of identifying the Absolute Awareness (Parasamvit, Atman-Brahman or nirguna brahman, etc). with the limited sphere of the individual ego-consciousness and its sphere of awareness.
-So I emphasise, when referring to Absolute Awareness, I mean the Supreme, of which your subjective awareness is simply a reflection (good analogy here is the golden lion metaphor in Hua Yen Buddhism (Fa-tsang).
+So I emphasise, when referring to Absolute Awareness, I mean the Supreme, of which your subjective awareness is simply a reflection (good analogy here is the external link golden lion metaphor in Hua Yen Buddhism (Fa-tsang).
 The infinite reflections in the mirror are not the actual golden lion)

 So we have proposition number one - all that exists, all that is, is Infinite Non-dual Consciousness.